How to Make Crunchy Dill Pickles Using the Open Kettle Method

 If you are re-using old jars, just make sure there are no chips or cracks in them (especially along the rim, which would prevent the lid from sealing).
 You’ll also need new lids, as you can’t re-use old lids for canning.

-You’ll also need a stock pot for boiling your brine.
-Mine is a nice heavy duty one that I got at Home Hardware.
-In fact, if you have a local Home Hardware, I’d recommend going there for all of your canning supplies – they will have everything you need!
+In fact, if you have a local small hardware store, I’d recommend going there for all of your canning supplies – they will have everything you need!
 For those of you who don’t, I’ve included Amazon links.

 A good, basic stock pot is something you will use frequently when you’re canning.
 Make sure it’s heavy duty so that your food won’t scorch on the bottom.
 This is not something you want to cheap out on.
-This one looks decent:
+During canning season, mine gets very heavy use!

 Directions for Crunchy Dill Pickles: